deserie-dev/SCA_Final_Project/README.md

 # PIPELINE 2

 This pipeline is centered around Docker.
+We will begin by creating Docker images for the frontend and the backend.
+For the database, we will pull a publicly available image of MongoDB from Docker Hub.
+We will then use Docker Compose to spin up the containers.

 TECHNOLOGIES USED IN PIPELINE 2: